This post may contain affiliate links. See my disclosure policy.

 Homemade red salsa sauce for chilaquiles simmering in a sauce pot.

-2. Blend and Cook the Sauce: Place all of the roasted ingredients into a blender with the broth and seasoning and blend until smooth.
-Transfer the sauce to a large saucepan to simmer and thicken for 10 minutes over medium heat.
+Place all of the roasted ingredients into a blender with the broth and seasonings and blend until smooth.
+Transfer the prepared sauce to a large saucepan, then simmer and thicken for 10 minutes over medium heat.

 Frying pieces of corn tortillas in a large pan filled with hot oil.